 - 2 turkey wings

 - 1 teaspoon cider vinegar optional

 - Salt and pepper to taste

 - Preheat oven to 375 degrees

-- Place turkey, onions, celery, carrots and garlic in a large pot or Dutch Oven and place on the upper or middle rack.
+- Place turkey, onions, celery, carrots, and garlic in a large pot or Dutch Oven and place on the upper or middle rack.
 Bake uncovered for 2 hours.
 Remove from oven.

 - Add water and simmer on stovetop uncovered for 45 minutes.
 You should have about 4 cups of stock.

 - Strain the stock into a bowl and refrigerate for 2 hours or even overnight.
 Using a spoon remove the fat accumulated on top.

-- Heat a large saute pan on medium high heat, add butter and let melt .
-Whisk in flour and cook about 30 seconds.
+- Heat a large saute pan on medium-high heat, add butter and let melt.
+Whisk in flour and cook for about 30 seconds.
 Whisk in turkey stock and vinegar.

 - Bring to a boil then reduce heat and simmer until thickened.
-Turn off heat, sauce will thicken more once its starts to cool down.
+Turn off the heat, sauce will thicken more once it starts to cool down.